MarcusBloomfield/project-tracker-app/Project.md

   * Added upcoming deadlines and overdue tasks tracking
   * Adjusted application styling to ensure `ProjectView` utilizes the maximum available screen space.
   * Enhanced ProjectSelector to include a dashboard view showing aggregated statistics across all projects
+  * Added feature to display all tasks from all projects sorted by priority on the projects overview dashboard
   * ⬜ Implement report export in multiple formats (HTML, CSV, JSON) - Remaining

 ## Issues / Blockers